s-webber/projog-examples/README.md

 ## About

-This project contains examples of using [Projog](http://www.projog.org/).
-Projog is an implementation of the [Prolog](https://en.wikipedia.org/wiki/Prolog) programming language for the Java platform.
+This project contains examples of how the open source [Projog](http://projog.org "Prolog interpreter for Java") library can be used to integrate Java with [Prolog](https://en.wikipedia.org/wiki/Prolog).

 `calling-java-from-prolog` provides an example of how you can interact with a Prolog inference engine from a Java application.